 Polokwane is the capital of the province Limpopo in northern South Africa.
 The German name of the city is “Pietersburg” and it has 45,000 inhabitants.
 One of the most noteworthy sights is the “Civic Square”: a square designed with gardens and water facilities, featuring a music pavilion from the 1920s.
 The “Art Museum” houses a collection of paintings by various African artists.
 The “Hugh Exton Collection” offers a photo exhibition on the history of the city.

-Places to visit for nature and wildlife on your holidays to South Africa
+Top places to visit for nature and wildlife of best holiday destinations in South Africa

-The destination South Africa is a land that offers something for every interest.
+The best holiday destinations in South Africa offers something for every interest.
 The metropolises Johannesburg, Cape Town and Tshwane are attractive for people who like the big city life with it’s shopping opportunities and night life.
 Nature lovers of South Africa tour can explore the many national parks and diverse wild and plant life.
 Athletes find their paradise at the south cape where the beaches invite to water sports.
 Besides that, Rugby and Soccer are national sports in South Africa that can be practiced or observed everywhere.
 Cultural lovers find many galleries, theaters and museums.
 The big cities here are not always the first point of interest.
 You also find attractive points of interest in less popular cities.

 The simplest and quickest way to South Africa is via Plane.
 The most important airports of the country are in Cape Town, Durban and Tambo.
 The most flights to South Africa that start from Europe are night flights which can last from 8-10 hours.
 At the airport are “Porters” available which help with the luggage.
 One must pay attention to only choose an official Porter.
 These can be identified through their orange uniform and they wear the seal of the “Airports Company of South Africa” (ACSA).
 Inside the country there is a deep flight connection network.
 Every large airport will be flown too from large companies at least once per day.